Proxima-Centaury/Yggdrasil-UI/readme.md

 >
 > Here, I'll provide a different approach ( but still not so different than the vanilla tree ), just that it made more sense to me in the way I'm about to present it to you.
 >
-> You'll find out more by checking this repository's files, everything will be explained. ( as much as I can explain it of course )
+> You'll find out more by checking this repository's files, everything will be explained ( as much as I can explain it of course ).
 >
 > ---